Shwig/mfsys/README.md

-# file_sys
+# mfsys
+my_file_system
-An interactive memory mapped file system designed in the likeness of FAT file system
+A memory mapped file system designed in the likeness of a simplified FAT file system

-built with C
+built with C gnu99

-To run call make from relative directory then run mfsys
+To run call make from relative directory to generate mfsys then call mfsys